Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 Weather polyhedra are artist-defined volumes where [weather particle systems](~weather_particle_system) will not render, such as under overhangs where you would not expect to see rain.

-To create them, simply model outwardly facing convex volumes where all faces use the `+weatherpoly` material name and [Tool](~h1a-tool) will generate the weather polyhedra when compiling your BSP.
-The volumes can overlap and up to 8 can be visible at any time before the game starts ignoring some ([Sapien](~) will print warnings when this happens).
+To create them, simply model outwardly facing convex volumes where all faces use the `+weatherpoly` material name and [Tool](~h1a-tool) will generate the weather polyhedra when importing your BSP.
+The volumes can overlap and up to 8 can be visible at any time before the game starts ignoring some ([Sapien](~h1a-sapien) will print warnings when this happens).

 It is important that you still create weather polyhedra even if you have portals separating inside and outside spaces.
 Simply not assigning weather to the clusters which are under cover is not enough to prevent rain from appearing there.
 This is because the game renders weather based on the camera's current cluster, so if the player is outside a building looking in through a doorway they will still see rain indoors because the camera is currently located outside.
 Conversely, if the cluster within the building has no weather assigned then players will not see rain outdoors when looking out the doorway from inside.
 The solution is still assigning weather to covered clusters, then masking those areas with large weather polyhedra.
 This can be seen in the example figure.